hrafid/ResumeSorter/README.md

 ```

 ### Step 3: Downloading Additional File
-* This script requires an additional file to execute.
+* This script requires an additional file *state_dict_model.pt* to execute.
-* Download the file from this [link](www,google.com) and place it in the same directory where the cloned files are located.
+* Download the file from this [link](https://drive.google.com/file/d/1-OZfY3-VOYt44nThkkuhO5z_QbXs1e4e/view?usp=sharing) and place it in the same directory where the cloned files (*script.py*) are located.
 * Afterwards your directory should look something like this:

 ```bash